Andrea Martin: Early life

-When she was two years old, her mother's leg had broken, so she would often read to her daughter.
+When she was two years old, her mother was recovering from a broken leg, so she would often read to her daughter.
 She and her mother would often take turns reading Shakespeare, Paul Revere's Ride, and Edgar Allan Poe’s The Raven.
-She took piano lessons when she was eight, reciting a poem about a kitten at the rotunda of the Portland Art Museum and played the piano there.
+She took piano lessons when she was eight, reciting a poem about a kitten at the rotunda of the Portland Museum of Art and playing the piano there.
 Martin transferred from Nathan Clifford School to St. Joseph’s Academy before entering high school.
 She graduated from Deering High School in 1965, where she was a member of the Dramatic Club and won Miss Deering High 1965.

 Career

 Soon after graduating from Emerson College, Martin won a role in a touring company of You're a Good Man, Charlie Brown.
 After frequent visits to Toronto, she relocated from New York City to Toronto in 1970 and immediately found steady work in television, film, and theater.

 In 1972, Martin played the character Robin in a Toronto production of Godspell, with a company that included future stars Gilda Radner, Martin Short, Eugene Levy, and Victor Garber, and musical director Paul Shaffer.
 Two of her early film roles were in horror films, 1973's Cannibal Girls, for which she won the Sitges Film Festival Award for Best Actress, and in 1974, as the bookish sorority sister Phyllis in Black Christmas, a Canadian slasher.